 The program makes scholarship a high priority and requires completion of either original research (published in a peer reviewed journal) or substantial scholarly work related to cardiology, as a requirement for completing the training program.
-Guidance in planning research directions with the trainee is provided by Dr. R. Russell.
+Guidance in planning research directions with the trainee is provided by Dr. Edward Miller.
 Research is supervised directly by the individual faculty mentor.

 While it is not expected that every fellow’s project will result in publishable work, it is expected that every fellow conduct an original research project with the guidance of appropriate faculty members.